How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 However, we can tell you that horse calming supplements may support horses who are anxious, nervous, stressed, spooked, or who display other unsettled behaviors.

 Is There Anything I Can Do to Help my Horse Relax?
+Do Calming Supplements for Horses Work?

 Ask yourself these four key questions and discuss your horse’s health and behavior with your veterinarian and trainer: